MicrosoftDocs/quantum-docs/articles/hybrid-computing-interactive.md

 ## Get started with Sessions

-Sessions can be created for jobs running [QIR](xref:microsoft.quantum.concepts.qir) programs, such as Q#, Qiskit and Cirq programs, and for Quantum-Inspired Optimizations (QIO) jobs.
+Sessions can be created for quantum programs written in Q# or Python (Qiskit, Cirq etc.)

 > [!NOTE]
 > Sessions are not supported for quantum targets not supporting QIR.